resivalex/budgeting-app/DOCKER.md

 4. **Flexibility** - Components can be run independently or together
 5. **Maintainability** - Changes to component configurations are isolated
 6. **Encapsulation** - Configuration details are kept close to the component they affect

+## Technology Versions

+The project uses the following technology versions:

+- Database: CouchDB
+- Backend: Python with FastAPI
+- Frontend: React with Node.js v20 (for both development and production)